vlazh/node-hot-loader/README.md

 import fs from 'fs';

 export default {
-  // It's required!
-  // Also if you use multiconfigurations node-hot choose configuration with target 'node'.
-  target: 'node',

   // node-hot run the all entries in one child process.
   // And the all entries will be with HMR support.
   // Usually only one entry required for node application.